KTH-dESA/esom_gsa/README.md

 ### Configuration File: `config.yaml`

 The file `config/config.yaml` holds workflow configuration options.
 These options include the location of the model and accompanying data, solver, and sensitivity analysis parameters.
-Details on how to modify all configuration parameters are located in the `config.yaml` file.
+Details on how to modify all configuration parameters are located in the `config/yaml` file.

-Datapackage and model file paths can  point to the repositories outside of the gui_workflow.
+Data and model file paths can  point to the repositories outside of the gui_workflow.
 So deployment to an HPC will involve:

 1. Copying a release package of OSeMOSYS to the server and unzipping
 2. Cloning the gui_osemosys repository to the server